Since booking my holiday I’ve fallen pregnant, can I still fly? If I can’t, can I get a refund?

 If medical advice is that you should not travel, you should contact your insurance company to submit a claim.
 Always let the insurance company know about your pregnancy at the time of taking out the policy or if you subsequently fall pregnant.

-If you are travelling to a part of the world where the Zika virus is prevalent medical advice is not to travel there, check on the Foreign and Commonwealth office travel advice before booking or after you fall pregnant.
+If you are travelling to a part of the world where the Zika virus is prevalent medical advice is not to travel there, check on the Foreign, Commonwealth & Development Office (FCDO) travel advice before booking or after you fall pregnant.

 Talk to your doctor who can advise whether you should continue with your plans.